 The Great Blue Hole is not the deepest underwater sinkhole, believe it or not.

 That crown goes to Dean’s Blue Hole, which is an astounding 200 m in depth.
 It’s a Mecca for freedivers looking to break the record for greatest depth reached without breathing apparatus (like the guy below).

-One person who tried ended up dead last week.
+One person who tried ended up dead.
 Goes to show how, in the natural world, beauty and danger can coexist quite comfortably.